bessiambre/casync/README.md

   * Small and simple implementation (only 39 lines of code, no dependency).
   * Proper exception handling.
-  * Checks for calling for repeated calls to done
+  * Checks for repeated calls to done.
   * Promise free!

-It's a simple generator function wrapper that allows you to pause execution when you call [asyncronous functions](https://caolan.github.io/async/v3/global.html#AsyncFunction).
+It's a simple generator function wrapper that allows you to pause execution when you call [asyncronous functions](https://caolan.github.io/async/v3/global.html#AsyncFunction) (with Plain Old Callbacks).

 This library currently contains a single function `casync()`.